Tuesday, July 1, 2025

 To Rest and Reincarnate

-To Rest and Reincarnate All Rights Mack McColl WORK IN PROGRESS
+All Rights Mack McColl 2025

 Chapter One

 Nothing makes Diablo Dybbuk miserable more than a hint of success or happiness in others.
-He lives a disenchanted life, a disenfranchised existence behind camouflage, a shroud of secret and criminal darkness and mystery, dressed in neutral-colours and second-hand clothes, smelling musty as wet wool, mixing purposely and watching the grey and murky world of sins go by, Diablo feeling like the basic burnt end of a lightning bolt.
+Nothing makes Diable happier than seeing others suffer, and the only thing better is when he gets to cause it.
+He lives his disenchanted existence in camouflage, a disenfranchised life shrouded in secrets and darkness and mystery.
+He dressed in neutral-colours and second-hand clothes, usually smelling musty as wet wool, mixing with no particular purpose, and watching a grey and murky world of sinners go by.
+Not in the religious sense, because he had none of it.
+Diablo went around feeling like the basic burnt end of a lightning bolt.

-Diablo learned about prescription drugs from Ronnie the world traveler.
+Diablo learned about prescription drugs from Ronnie the world traveller.
 Diablo learned prescription drugs are business, no matter how many pills you take.
 The business is a practice called manipulation.
 You get people on drugs because you can do what you want to people on drugs.
 Alcohol too.
 But drugs have a wider scope for pushing people into stupefaction.
 Alcohol induces bursts of energy in the form of rage which cannot be manipulated, so you want your financial engagements with drug people.
+He learned this from a master of drug manipulation when Diablo took shelter with Ronnie in Moosimin, which is a town in Saskatchewan (where Diablo was born in fact, because everybody has such a place).
+The town of Moosimin sits in the windswept, bone-dry prairie,1,500 dusty heads, lolling on shoulders 20 miles or 34 kilometres this side of the Saskatchewan/Manitoba border on Highway Number One, the Trans-Canada Highway.* (*Basically 5,000 miles of the Middle of Nowhere)

 The town has a bus depot, and a room at Fake Uncle Ronnie's shack, considered permanent by the social services department of the flat province.
 He presumes this will last for decades, long after he leaves the scene.
 Munchhausen mom was gone.
 He didn't know anything about her.
 Never knew.
 She managed to remain invisible his entire life.
 If she was sitting in front of him, he would not know it.
 The only occasions she made an appearance were to kill someone.
 So, not rare.
 Brief.
 Then she melted away.